 Whether you have a crawl space, a cellar, or a sub-cellar, you have a type of basement.
 Basements exist in a variety of different homes, and they can seem like a bit of a mystery if you don’t know much about the history of the home structure.

-Crawl Space and Basement Repair in Virginia, Maryland, DC
+Crawl Space and Basement Repair in Virginia, Maryland, and DC

 There’s a significant history behind every type of basement, from a crawl space basement to more of a cellar.
 This history of house foundations will shed a little more light on why houses have basements, the differences between basement types, and more.

 Learn about the purpose, history, problems, and solutions for each of these areas.

 What is the purpose of a basement?
 Although there’s not necessarily a universally agreed-upon definition for a basement, it typically describes a structure underneath a home that’s at least eight feet tall.